-This Gluten Free Fruit Pizza is perfect as a snack or dessert.
-The gluten-free crust is made from oats and high protein almond flour and topped with fresh fruit and a peanut butter chocolate glaze.
+This Gluten Free Fruit Pizza is a perfect healthy fruit pizza that works as a snack or dessert.
+The almond flour crust is gluten-free and topped with fresh fruit and a chocolate peanut butter frosting.

-Why You Should Make This Gluten Free Fruit Pizza
+Why You Should Make This Healthy Fruit Pizza

 - Packed with protein (Almond flour boasts 14 grams of protein in 1/4 cup, so this crust isn’t like the other crusts you’re used to)